SjoerdKoop/vicon_control/README.md

 Since the applications are build on the ROS framework, it is required to install and setup ROS to be able to run them.
 To do so, please follow the instructions described in the [ROS Lunar installation guide](http://wiki.ros.org/lunar/Installation) for your operating system.
 Another ROS version might still be able to run the software, but is not supported.

-*In the follow installation scripts, there will be a dot followed by a space before the actual file.
+*Before the following installation scripts, there will be a dot followed by a space before the actual file.
 This scripts makes sure ROS discovers the packages in the corresponding workspace for future bash sessions (e.g. terminals).
 The dot ensures that this is also the case for the current terminal.*

 ## Vicon workspace installation